gregormcw/BitBox/README.md

-# CoBox
+# BitBox
-CoBox - the collaborative playlist
+BitBox: A Collaborative Playlist